Powerful V8 engine; lovely interior detail; impressive electronic safety assists; surprisingly manageable road manners

 Poor fuel economy; can be difficult to maneuver in tight spots

-Standard equipment for the QX80 Luxe ($66,395 with 2-wheel drive and $69,495 with AWD) includes a 13-speaker Bose audio system, Intelligent Key keyless entry and push-button starting, a power sunroof, a power rear lift gate, LED head lamps, 10-way power driver and 8-way power passenger seats with 2-way power lumbar support, a heated steering wheel, tri-zone automatic climate control, a power tilt-telescopic steering wheel, voice-activated hard-drive navigation, front and rear sonar parking aids and Bluetooth.
+Standard equipment for the QX80 2WD ($65,745) and QX80 AWD ($68,845) includes a 13-speaker Bose audio system, Intelligent Key keyless entry and push-button starting, a power sunroof, a power rear lift gate, LED headlamps, 10-way power driver and 8-way power passenger seats with 2-way power lumbar support, a heated steering wheel, tri-zone automatic climate control, a power tilt-telescopic steering wheel, voice-activated hard-drive navigation, front and rear sonar parking aids and Bluetooth.
 The Around View 360-degree monitor is also standard.
 It uses cameras in the side mirrors, front grille and rear hatch to create 360-degree and bird's-eye views of the scene outside the car.
 The system also includes Moving Object Detection, which can detect moving objects within the top view (when in park) or from both the front and rear when backing up or moving forward, respectively.
-New this year is automatic emergency braking and collision warning.

 |Basic||4 Years/60,000 Miles|